A CEO's letter on distribution: the only moat that compounds

 Verdant Labs wants to turn carbon removal into an industry

 Most climate startups are chasing emissions.
-Verdant is chasing what's already in the air.
+Verdant is chasing what's already in the air — and rebuilding the supply chain that will get it out.

 The first 100 customers playbook — what actually works in 2026

-We talked to operators who landed their first 100 paying customers in the last 18 months.
+We talked to operators who landed their first hundred paying customers in the last eighteen months.
 The patterns are surprisingly consistent.

 Hiring the second operator: the most underrated decision in early-stage

-The hire most founders treat as administrative is the one that quietly determines the next 18 months.
+The hire most founders treat as administrative is the one that quietly determines the next eighteen months.